steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 apt install --assume-yes vim
 ```

 It will install Vim text editor.
-Then use this to use Vim.
+Then use this command to use it.

 ```console
 $vim hello.js
 ```

-Then edit your hello.js file with this and **:wq** to save and quit from the Vim.
+Then, edit your hello.js file with this and **:wq** to save and quit from the Vim.

 ```js
 // hello.js